-Exposing children to seniors throughout their life, whether a relative or not, can do wonders for young and old alike.
+Exposing children to seniors throughout their life, whether a relative, a friend or through an assisted living near you, can do wonders for young and old alike.
 If you don’t have an older relative to spend time with, consider regular visits to a senior community near you.
 Your child will make important connections that will impact them throughout their life.

 Activities to Enjoy Together